chaeu-srk/cshell/README.md

 things yourself.
 Alot of things are hardcoded, so if people like this and want to use it I'll spend some time to make it more portable.

+## AI usage & code references
+I wrote most of the code myself except for like 1 or 2 functions but I did use it to ask questions about qml/quickshell.
+I also spent alot of time reading code in [caelestia shell](https://github.com/caelestia-dots/shell) to learn how they made certain things.

 ## Dependencies

 - [m3shapes](https://github.com/soramanew/m3shapes)